danielleklaasen/ikitai/README.md

 -   ### [Rebass](https://rebassjs.org/)
     A lightweight UI toolkit, in combination with [emotion-theming](https://emotion.sh/docs/theming).
 It enables for great performance since it generates css classes for you.
 Just pass in your styles throught the `sx` prop and you're ready to go.

+## Missing elements

+There are some missing elements, like:

+-   **Big missing part is that sorting the results ascending or descending on temperature is not dynamic**.
+But the app is completely ready for it.
+Passing on the props through routing isn't a very neat solution, so adding some state management would be benefical in order to pass on the choice in the first screen.

+-   Ticket prices are hard coded and there is done nothing with them yet.
+With a small adjustment the sorting mechanism that is in place can be reused.

 ## Future improvements

-**Big missing part is that sorting the results is not dynamic.**

-Passing on the props through routing isn't a very neat solution, so adding some state management would be benefical.

 Next steps would be the following: